nosajio/old-nosaj-io/Readme.md

 nosaj.io

 ### Stuff to do
+- [ ] Simplify front view.
+- [ ] Make the post view.
-- Cache visited posts and mark them as read.
+- [ ] Cache visited posts and mark them as read.
-- ~~https~~
+- [X] https
-- Create a nice transition to post.
-- Access to all posts from the post page.
-- Next post navigation on post page.

 ### Optimisations
-- Bootstrap script: lean script injected into the index page that manages the bootstrap process.
+- Bootstrap script: lean script injected into the index page that manages the bootstrapping and loading of external scripts and fonts.
 - Server render for screen readers and web crawlers.